wp-plugins/realia/readme.txt

 ### Agencies & Agents

-With Realia plugin you are able to assign agent to properties and create agencies grouping agents.
+With Realia plugin you are able to assign agents to properties and create agencies grouping agents.
 Great for internal purposes or directory listings.

 ### Widgets